dantleech/blog/content/posts/2022-09-19-encountering-go-as-a-php-developer.md

 can pass  _by reference_ by type hinting the parameter with `&` (e.g. `function
 foobar(&$array) { $array['bar'] = 'baz'; }`).

-Unlike PHP Go does not change it's behavior based on the type of value that is passed.
-If you pass a struct as a parameter to a function it is passed by _value_ by default.

-Go has pointers which are different to references in that they actually reference the memory location where a value is stored.
+Go has the concept of pointers which are different to references in that they actually [reference the memory location](https://go.dev/tour/moretypes/1) where a value is stored.

 In the following code example we set the `name` on a `User` struct, but it does not work you might expect: